RelativeBinary/refactoring-examples/README.md

 # Decomposing the 'statement' Function
 - try to id points that separate different parts of the overall behaviour.
 In this stage the switch statement sticking out will be removed using 'Extract Function'.
+- "Any fool can write code that a computer can understand.
+Good programmers write code that numans can understand."